Mr-Bojangles/Python-Projects/README.md

+# Python-Projects
-There is no "theme" for this repo.
-The projects here will cover various use cases.
+The Python projects here will cover various use cases.